DataONEorg/d1_python/d1_test_utilities_python/doc/source/stress_tester/certificates.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The normal procedure for setting up a new certificate involves creating a
 private key and a certificate request.
-The certificate request is then signed by
+The certificate request is then signed
-the public key (which is implicitly contained by the private key) and sent to
-the signing entity.
+with the private key and sent to the signing entity.

 Generating a private key is computationally expensive because it requires
 gathering entropy.
 When generating a set of certificates for testing, it is